Flagsmith/flagsmith/docs/docs/clients/client-side/react.md

 :::tip

-The ReactNative SDK shares the exact same implementation of Flagsmith, however, the defaults for some underlying libraries (e.g. AsyncStorage) use React Native compatible implementations.
+The React Native SDK shares the exact same implementation of Flagsmith, however, the defaults for some underlying libraries (e.g. AsyncStorage) use React Native compatible implementations.

+When you initialise the Flagsmith SDK in React Native, you will need to provide an implementation of AsyncStorage in order to utilise analytics and caching.
+See [here](/clients/javascript#initialisation-options).

 :::